freezer333/nodecpp-demo/streaming/readme.md

 Your `package.json` works in conjunction with node-gyp, and will ensure `nan` is installed properly.
 The key fields you need to put here are:
 1. the ADDON_NAME, which should match the string your put in as `target_name` in `binding.gyp`
 2. `gypfile` should be `true` so `npm install` knows to build the addon
 3. `nan` and `streaming-worker` need to be dependencies.
-Remeber, your JavaScript program that uses your addon also uses the JS adapter that comes with this SDK.
+Remember, your JavaScript program that uses your addon also uses the JS adapter that comes with this SDK.
 You can link it locally, or include it from `npm`.
 More on this in Step 3.

 ```
 {